Summit County Facing Housing Crisis: 'The Definition Of An Emergency'

 “For us, the number one strategy needs to be how do we take our existing housing stock and repurpose it to be long-term housing for our workforce, and so those are the types of strategies that we hope the state will support as they move forward with their conversation around the stimulus funds,” said Pogue.

 The loss of workforce and the mental strain has already taken a toll.
-While the issues are nothing new to mountain communities, the pandemic has added a sense of urgency like never before.READ MORE: Small Business Group Suing MLB Claims To Work With Denver Businesses
+While the issues are nothing new to mountain communities, the pandemic has added a sense of urgency like never before.READ MORE: Young Person Suffers Life-Threatening Injuries In Aurora Townhome Fire

-The Family and Intercultural Resource Center (FIRC), a nonprofit in Summit County aimed at helping families through times of crisis, is struggling to keep employees.
+The Family and Intercultural Resource Center, a nonprofit in Summit County aimed at helping families through times of crisis, is struggling to keep employees.

 “This has become a crisis,” said Brianne Snow, Executive Director of FIRC.
 “It’s become a crisis for our workforce.
 Us personally, we had to close our nonprofit thrift store because we don’t have enough employees.
 People are forced out of this community, and we don’t have anybody to work here.
 People are forced out of this community and then we don’t have anybody to work here and now people can’t go in and get summer clothes for their kids at a low cost.”